ARCommunications/Block-Referral-Spam/readme.txt

 == Changelog ==

+= 1.1.0 - July 25, 2015 =
+* Thanks to user [jabet](https://github.com/jabet) for the contribution, now spam list doubled to 350+ domain list, all sorted in order, robust then ever.

 = 1.0.4 - July 4, 2015 =
 * Thanks to user feedback, Spam domain list update, new tutorial notification.